thomasborde94/holbertonschool-shell/permissions/README.md

-5-execute adds execute permission to the owner of the file hello 6-multiple_permissions adds execute permission to the owner and the group owner, and read permission to other users 7-everybody adds execution permission to the owner, the gorup owner and the other users
+5-execute adds execute permission to the owner of the file hello 6-multiple_permissions adds execute permission to the owner and the group owner, and read permission to other users 7-everybody adds execution permission to the owner, the gorup owner and the other users 8-James_Bond sets specific permissions : no permissions for the owner and group, other users = all permissions